mdmparis/defense-finder/README.md

   Search for all known anti-phage defense systems in the target fasta file.

 Options:
-  -o, --out-dir TEXT     The target directory where to store the results.
+  -o, --out-dir TEXT            The target directory where to store the
+                                results.
 Defaults to the current directory.
   -w, --workers INTEGER         The workers count.
-By default all cores will be used
+By default all cores will
-                         (w=0).
+                                be used (w=0).
-  -c, --coverage FLOAT   Minimal percentage of coverage for each profiles.
-By
+  -c, --coverage FLOAT          Minimal percentage of coverage for each
-                         default set to 0.4
-  --db-type TEXT         The macsyfinder --db-type option.
-Run macsyfinder
+                                profiles.
+By default set to 0.4 --db-type TEXT                The macsyfinder --db-type option.
+Run macsyfinder --help for more details.
+Possible
-                         --help for more details.
-Possible values are ordered_replicon, gembase, unordered, defaults to
+                                values are               ordered_replicon,
+                                gembase, unordered, defaults to
                                 ordered_replicon.
-  --preserve-raw         Preserve raw MacsyFinder outputs alongside Defense
+  --preserve-raw                Preserve raw MacsyFinder outputs alongside
-                         Finder results inside the output directory.
+                                Defense Finder results inside the output
+                                directory.
   --models-dir TEXT             Specify a directory containing your models.
   --no-cut-ga                   Advanced!
 Run macsyfinder in no-cut-ga mode.
-The
-                         validity of the genes and systems found is not guaranteed!
+                                The validity of the genes and systems found is not guaranteed!
+  -a, --antidefensefinder       Also run AntiDefenseFinder models to find
+                                antidefense systems.
+  -A, --antidefensefinder-only  Run only AntiDefenseFinder for antidefense
-  --log-level TEXT       set the logging level among DEBUG, [INFO], WARNING,
+                                system and not DefenseFinder --log-level TEXT              set the logging level among DEBUG, [INFO], WARNING, ERROR, CRITICAL --index-dir TEXT              Specify a directory to write the index files required by macsyfinder when the input file is in a read-only folder -h, --help                    Show this message and exit.
-                         ERROR, CRITICAL
-  -h, --help             Show this message and exit.
 ```

 ## Development